learnk8s/kubernetes-production-best-practices/application-development.md

 ### The app doesn't shut down on SIGTERM, but it gracefully terminates connections

-It might take some time before component such as kube-proxy or the Ingress controller is notified of the endpoint changes.
+It might take some time before a component such as kube-proxy or the Ingress controller is notified of the endpoint changes.

 Hence, traffic might still flow to the Pod despite it being marked as terminated.